NipunD58/macpad/README.md

 # Nipun's Macpad
-First time with PCB and CAD don't judge
+First time with PCB and CAD, pls don't judge made this for hackclub blueprint <3

 ### Inspiration

 I wanted to create a macropad that helps me to be more productive.
-I created a macropad using 4 switches, 1 rp2040, and 2 leds.
+I created a Macropad using 4 switches, 1 rp2040, and 2 leds.

 ### Challenges
-Fusion 360 was very hard to use as a beginner. it took most of my time in making the macpad
+Fusion 360 was very hard to use as a beginner.
+It took most of my time to make the MacPad
 ### Specifications

 BOM: